-Pediatric feeding disorders can disrupt many aspects of a child’s life and overall well-being.
+Pediatric feeding disorder can disrupt many aspects of a child’s life and overall well-being.

 Some infants and children have trouble feeding.
 They are more than fussy babies or picky eaters.
 For them, eating can be painful, frightening, or even impossible.
 As a result, they may severely limit their food choices or refuse food altogether, preventing them from getting the nutrition they need.

-These children suffer from pediatric feeding disorders.
-A pediatric feeding disorder is a severe disruption to eating, drinking, or digesting that may cause medical problems and compromise growth and development.
-Applying the US Census Bureau’s 2017 population estimates, approximately 51,000 children in Arizona and over 2.3 Million children under the age of 5 nationally experience severe pediatric feeding disorders annually.*
+These children suffer from pediatric feeding disorder.
+Pediatric feeding disorder is a severe disruption to eating, drinking, or digesting that may cause medical problems and compromise growth and development.
+Applying the US Census Bureau’s 2017 population estimates, approximately 51,000 children in Arizona and over 2.3 Million children under the age of 5 nationally experience severe pediatric feeding disorder annually.*

-Pediatric feeding disorders are more common than most people realize.
+Pediatric feeding disorder is more common than most people realize.
 More than 300 conditions put children at higher risk, including autism, congenital heart defects, food allergies, prematurity, genetic disorders, and digestive conditions.
-Left untreated, a child with a pediatric feeding disorder may not thrive—physically, emotionally, cognitively, or socially.
+Left untreated, a child with pediatric feeding disorder may not thrive—physically, emotionally, cognitively, or socially.
 Early intervention is essential.

 * Manikam R, Perman JA.
 Pediatric feeding disorder.
 J Clin Gastroenterol.
 2000;30(1):34-46.
 Reau NR, Senturia YD, Lebailly SA, Christoffel KK.
 Infant and toddler feeding patterns and problems: normative data and a new direction.
 Pediatric Practice Research Group.
 J Dev Behav Pediatr.
 1996;17(3):149-153.